Dermatome (anatomy): Clinical significance

 Referred pain: Conscious perception of visceral sensations is referred to specific regions of the body that are not sources of the sensations.
-Some referred pain due to visceral sensations refer to dermatomes that send fibers to the same level of spinal cord.
+Some referred pain due to visceral sensations refer to dermatomes that send fibers to the same level of the spinal cord.

 A dermatome is an area of skin supplied by sensory neurons that arise from a spinal nerve ganglion.
-Symptoms that follow a dermatome (e.g. like pain or a rash) may indicate a pathology that involves the related nerve root.
+Symptoms that follow a dermatome (e.g., pain or a rash) may indicate a pathology that involves the related nerve root.
 Examples include somatic dysfunction of the spine or viral infection.
-Certain skin problems tend to orient the lesions in the dermatomal direction.
+Certain skin problems tend to orient lesions along dermatomal lines.

-In referred pain, sensory nerve fibers such as that from dermatomes may come together at the same spinal cord level as the general visceral afferent fibers such as that from the heart.
+In referred pain, sensory nerve fibers such as those from dermatomes may come together at the same spinal cord level as the general visceral afferent fibers such as those from the heart.

-When the general visceral sensory fiber is stimulated, the central nervous system does not clearly discern whether the pain is coming from the body wall or from the viscera, so it perceives the pain as coming from somewhere on the body wall, e.g. left arm/hand pain, jaw pain.
+When the general visceral sensory fiber is stimulated, the central nervous system does not clearly discern whether the pain is coming from the body wall or from the viscera, so it perceives the pain as coming from somewhere on the body wall, e.g., left arm/hand pain, jaw pain.

 So the pain is "referred to" the related dermatomes of the same spinal segment.

-Viruses that lie dormant in nerve ganglia (e.g. varicella zoster virus, which causes both chickenpox and shingles), often cause either pain, rash or both in a pattern defined by a dermatome (a zosteriform pattern).
+Viruses that lie dormant in nerve ganglia (e.g., varicella zoster virus, which causes both chickenpox and shingles) often cause either pain, rash, or both in a pattern defined by a dermatome (a zosteriform pattern).
 However, the symptoms may not appear across the entire dermatome.